Using Git and Github

 - It creates a distributed system for code management.

-- It creates snapshots of the current state of a code.
+- It creates snapshots of the current state of computer code.

 - It allows a team of developers to work together efficiently and smartly.